 Johnny Stafford Photography is the award-winning, husband-and-wife team of Johnny and Cindy Stafford.
 The Staffords have been photographing weddings in Fresno, Yosemite and other California destinations for over 10 years.
-They met in college when Johnny sent Cindy a secret-admirer note.
+They met in college at Fresno State when Johnny sent Cindy a secret-admirer note.
 They have been together ever since… for over 20 years.

 One of Johnny’s first loves was photography, which he discovered as a teenager.
 The beauty and power of image-making led him to pursue it as a career.
 He has taught photography for over 20 years at a high school in Fresno, California.
 This allows him to give back the passion for image-making that captivated him years ago.
 When not teaching or photographing weddings, Johnny enjoys fly-fishing.

 After working for several years as a graphic designer, Cindy left the advertising world to join Johnny in starting their photography business in 2004.
 In addition to photography, she manages the studio operations, editing, design and customer service.
 She enjoys working with couples from the wedding planning stage all the way through designing their custom albums.
 Soccer is her favorite hobby.
 The Staffords also love to go camping with their kids and friends.

 Here is what they had to say about photographing weddings in Yosemite:

 Why is Yosemite a great place to get married?

 When people dream of their weddings, they often visualize historical cathedrals or tropical beaches.
 We think Yosemite is the most beautiful “cathedral” on the planet and has gorgeous rivers and beaches of its own.
 For couples with a love of nature and beauty, Yosemite is such an ideal and meaningful wedding destination.